Here is an alphabetical list of our alumni resident artists:

 Judit Navratil’s practice is multivalent, engaging performance, social practices, drawing, as well as video and VR.
 The relationship between the real and virtual is personally significant to Judit, as she has moved between several different countries and cultures in her lifetime, and relies on digital means to connect to people and places in an attempt to construct “home.”
 Navratil uses her body-device to keep balance through her compass-meditation: the Long Distance Somersault career.
 Rolling as far as she can helps her seeking higher alternatives and to gaze in the Eye of the Hurricane.

 Navratil earned an MFA in Painting at the Hungarian University of Fine Arts in 2008 and an MFA at the California College of the Arts in San Francisco in 2019.
 Her work has been recognized through awards and residencies including the Cadogan Art Award, a residency at Cité Internationale des Arts (Paris), the Dennis Leon and Christin Nelson Scholarship, a Presidential Scholarship for Anderson Ranch and the Parent Artist Residency Award of Kala Art Institute.
-She is currently an affiliate artist at the Headlands Center for the Arts.
+She is currently an affiliate artist at the Headlands Center for the Arts and the mother of two and the VR Art Camp.

 nkiruka oparah is an artist and poet based in Oakland, CA. They have developed a cross-disciplinary approach that combines drawing, video, printmaking, and assemblage.
 Evoking abstract and ephemeral forms, soft portraits, and looping gifs, they consider the body through memory-related research that finds its center in a reflection of the elasticity of time and space.
 In addition to their studio work, nkiruka is a professor in Printmedia, facilitator of dream workshops, and a founding member of 5/5 Collective.